FairDP: Certified Fairness with Differential Privacy: Convergence Analysis and Utility Loss Bound

+Theorem \ref{theo:utility_loss} provides guidance on choosing the hyper-parameters $C$ to optimize the convergence rate of \textsc{FairDP}.
+A larger value of the gradient clipping $C$ will preserve the direction of the clean gradients but also increase the variance, which requires more updating steps to reach convergence.
+In addition, for simple ML models whose Lipschitz constant $\beta$ can be calculated or approximated, the practitioners can choose $C = \beta$ to maintain the gradient's direction under the clipping process while avoiding excessive DP-preserving noise.

+Practitioners can leverage our results to better balance the trade-offs among privacy, fairness, and utility by adaptively adjusting the training process of \textsc{FairDP}.
+For example, applying optimizers like Adam \citep{kingma2014adam} at the onset of training may enhance model utility and convergence rate under the same DP protection.
+As the model nears convergence, practitioners can transition to SGD to secure fairness certification, enabling us to overcome tight constraints on the weights of the last layer.
+Also, practitioners can adjust the hyper-parameter $M$ to achieve better fairness, such that the smaller $M$, the fairer the model is.
+However, small $M$ could degrade model utility since it constrains the decision boundary in smaller parameter~space.

-\textbf{Utility, Privacy, and Fairness Trade-offs.} \textsc{FairDP} is, to our knowledge, the first mechanism that simultaneously preserves DP and attains both theoretical and empirical certification of $\tau$-fairness, all without sacrificing model utility, as demonstrated in the experimental results below.
-Additionally, Theorems \ref{theo:worstbound} and Proposition \ref{prop:emp} provide an insightful theoretical understanding of the interplay between privacy, fairness, and utility.
-A stronger privacy guarantee (larger noise scale $\sigma$) tends to result in better fairness certification (smaller $\tau$ value), even though it could potentially compromise model utility.
+To our knowledge, \textsc{FairDP} is the first mechanism that achieves $\tau$-fairness certification while preserving DP, without undue sacrificing model utility, as demonstrated in experimental results below.
+Theorem \ref{theo:worstbound} and Proposition \ref{prop:emp} provide an insightful understanding of the interplay between privacy and fairness.
+A stronger privacy guarantee (larger noise scale $\sigma$) tends to result in better fairness certification (smaller $\tau$).
+In addition, another application of Proposition \ref{prop:emp} is to train a model achieving desirable privacy and fairness guarantees $(\epsilon, \tau)$, which can be predefined by practitioners, by training the model until privacy and empirical fairness estimate aligns with the predetermined thresholds and halting the training if one of the guarantees is breached.